english-blog/english-blog.github.io/_posts/2014-03-21-the-unconventional-guide-to-western-toilets.md

 ![Western Toilets Posture 1]({{site.img-path}}/using-western-toilets-posture-1.jpg)

 When you try this posture, please keep your legs as wide as possible.
-You can rest your palms on your legs or on the floor if the floor is clean.
+You can rest your palms on your legs or the floor if the floor is clean.
 Since you keep your legs wide, you will have to remove your pants.
 Yeah.
 Since you are alone in the loo, that should be OK.
 Right?.
 This posture is very comfortable and I use this posture, most of the time.
 There is some minor inconvenience when you start this method.

 1. It's in your mind.
 You feel like someone's fucking you from behind.
 I felt that.
 It was awkward.
 This feeling goes off in a few days.
 You will get used to this posture.
 2. If you are in this posture for a long time, you can feel the strain in your arms.
 I suggest sitting in a normal position and only when you get the urge, to move to this position to defecate.
 It's effective.